bug400/pyilper/README.md

 Compatibility
 -------------

-pyILPER has been successful tested with LINUX, Windows 11 and macOS.
+pyILPER has been successfully tested with LINUX, Windows 11 and macOS.

 Installation